Copyright © Committee to Elect Jonathan Ring. All Rights Reserved.

 Born in Rockport and raised in a close knit family, Jonathan learned early on the value of hard work, teamwork, and perseverance.
 Jonathan's mother along with other family members, immigrated from Portugal to the United States, working hard to give back to America, starting families and businesses in the North Shore area.

-In the public sector, Jonathan was appointed to the Rockport Historic District Commission, where he worked with the Commission from 2008 - 2013 to vote on applications, research important issues, and balance the needs of individual homeowners while protecting the unique historical character of Rockport's historic districts.
+Jonathan was appointed to a volunteer position on the Rockport Historic District Commission, where he worked with the Commission from 2008 - 2013 to vote on applications, research important issues, and balance the needs of individual homeowners while protecting the unique historical character of Rockport's historic districts.

 In 2014, Jonathan filed a citizen bill, with the help of Senator Bruce Tarr (R - Gloucester), bill S1976 https://malegislature.gov/Bills/188/S1976, an Act Relative to Tobacco Cessation.
 Jonathan spoke before the Joint Committee on Public Health to testify that adopting this bill will promote tobacco cessation efforts and save lives.
 Jonathan promoted this bill after his father passed away from a debilitating illness with lung cancer, due to years of tobacco use.
 (Four years later, thanks to the work of Anti Tobacco activists, language from this bill was adopted and passed by the House Ways and Means Committee: